-On August 12, 2014, we obtained exemptive relief from the SEC to permit us to exclude the debt of the SBIC subsidiary guaranteed by the SBA from our 200% asset coverage test under the 1940 Act.
-The exemptive relief provides us with increased flexibility under the 200% asset coverage test by permitting us to borrow up to \$135,000,000 more than we would otherwise be able to absent the receipt of this exemptive relief.
+On August 12, 2014, we obtained exemptive relief from the SEC to permit us to exclude the debt of the SBIC subsidiary guaranteed by the SBA from our asset coverage test under the 1940 Act.
+The exemptive relief provides us with increased flexibility under the asset coverage test by permitting us to borrow up to \$150,000,000 more than we would otherwise be able to absent the receipt of this exemptive relief.

-On a stand-alone basis, the SBIC subsidiary held \$161,992,327 and \$104,622,902 in assets at December 31, 2017 and December 31, 2016, respectively, which accounted for approximately 40.4% and 27.5% of our total consolidated assets at December 31, 2017 and December 31, 2016, respectively.
+On a stand-alone basis, the SBIC subsidiary held \$225,525,663 and \$161,992,327 in assets at December 31, 2018 and 2017, respectively, which accounted for approximately 42.9% and 40.4% of our total consolidated assets at December 31, 2018 and 2017, respectively.

 Debentures guaranteed by the SBA have fixed interest rates that equal prevailing 10-year Treasury Note rates plus a market spread and have a maturity of ten years with interest payable semi-annually.
 The principal amount of the debentures is not required to be paid before maturity, but may be pre-paid at any time with no prepayment penalty.
-As of December 31, 2017 and December 31, 2016, the SBIC subsidiary had \$90,000,000 and \$65,000,000, respectively, of SBA-guaranteed debentures outstanding, which mature ten years from issuance.
-The first maturity related to the SBIC-guaranteed debentures does not occur until 2025, and the remaining weighted average duration of all of our outstanding SBA-guaranteed debentures is approximately 8.5 years as of December 31, 2017.
+As of December 31, 2018 and 2017, the SBIC subsidiary had \$150,000,000 and \$90,000,000 of the SBA-guaranteed debentures outstanding, respectively.
+SBA-guaranteed debentures incur upfront fees of 3.425%, which consists of a 1.00% commitment fee and a 2.425% issuance discount, which are amortized over the life of the SBA-guaranteed debentures.
+Once pooled, which occurs in March and September each year, the SBA-guaranteed debentures bear interest at a fixed rate that is set to the current 10-year treasury rate plus a spread at each pooling date.